 On completion of the mentorship, both the mentor and mentee will be required to complete a brief individual survey to provide the NMAF with feedback about their experience and to help improve the program going forward.

-There are up to 10 mentorships planned for the 2023 program.
+There are up to 16 mentorships planned for the 2023 program, 8 in the first wave and 8 in the second.
 Due to this, not all applicants will be accepted into the program this year.

 Who is Eligible to Apply for a Mentorship?

 The NMAF Mentorship Program is open to early- or mid-career publishing professionals who demonstrate a high degree of craft and promise within the magazine and digital publishing industry.
 Applicants must be based in Canada and identify as Black, Indigenous and/or people of colour.
 Applicants must also be 21 or older by January 3, 2023.

 Participating mentees will also receive a free one-year LinkedIn Learning license, courtesy of the NMAF Mentorship Program.
 LinkedIn Learning is an online learning platform with over 16,000 video courses taught by experts in the field.
 The NMAF has partnered with LinkedIn Learning to make their courses available to mentees as part of the 2023 program.

 Applications will be closing on March 31, 2023, at midnight ET.

 - Provide a brief outline of your experience and/or career to date

 - About your career goals for the next year, and how a mentorship would help you reach those goals.